-This article focuses on the importance of process improvements and KPIs.
+This article focuses on the importance of internal process improvements and KPIs.

 Afterwards, there was a need to add data, which mostly concentrated on revenue detail and the way it was being booked.
 The accounting department went through a thorough validation each month to ensure that each detail line item had the correct information and provided thorough revenue analysis.